Cities & States With the Biggest Female Wage Gap

 Large cities with the largest wage gap

-City Male Median Income Female Median Income Female/Male Income Ratio
+City Male Median Income Female Median Income Female/Male Ratio

 Large cities with the smallest wage gap

-City Male Median Income Female Median Income Female/Male Income Ratio
+City Male Median Income Female Median Income Female/Male Ratio

 4. While the wage gap persists, female wages have grown faster than men’s wages since 2010